Updated: July 17 2019

 If you choose to register for Roadmap.com, we collect your email and IP address so that we can set up and administer your account, including identification, authentication, usage monitoring, security, logging, and backups.

-You also provide us information in content you post to Roadmap.com (the "Content").
-Your questions, answers, comments, and other contributions on Roadmap.com, and metadata about them (such as when you posted them), are publicly viewable on Roadmap.com, along with your name.
-This information may be searched by search engines and be republished elsewhere on the Web in accordance with our Terms of Service.
+You also can choose to add information (e.g., name, image, bio, social handles) to your profile or post information to Roadmap.com (together, the "Content").
+Your Content and metadata about it (such as when you posted it) are publicly viewable on Roadmap.com and may be used in publishing or sharing your Content on Roadmap.com or to our social media accounts.
+This Content may be indexed by search engines and republished elsewhere on the web in accordance with our Terms of Service.

-We may share or disclose your information with your consent, such as if you choose to sign on to Roadmap.com through a third-party service.
+We also may share or disclose your information with your consent, such as if you choose to sign on to Roadmap.com through a third-party service (e.g., Google, LinkedIn, Twitter).
 We cannot control third parties' use of your information.
-We may disclose your information if we are required to do so by law, or if we believe in good faith that it is reasonably necessary to (i) respond to claims asserted against us or to comply with legal process (for example, subpoenas or warrants), (ii) enforce or administer our agreements with users, such as the Terms of Service; (iii) for fraud prevention, risk assessment, investigation, customer support, product development and de-bugging purposes, or (iv) protect the rights, property or safety of Roadmap.com, its users, or members of the public.
+We also may disclose your information if we are required to do so by law, or if we believe in good faith that it is reasonably necessary to (i) respond to claims asserted against us or to comply with legal process (for example, subpoenas or warrants), (ii) enforce or administer our agreements with users, such as the Terms of Service; (iii) engage for fraud prevention, risk assessment, investigation, customer support, product development, and debugging purposes, or (iv) protect the rights, property, or safety of Roadmap.com, its users, or members of the public.